marciogualtieri/DataScience/coursera/storm/storm.md

 storm_data <- as.data.frame(storm_data_dt)
 ```

-I'm using data tables due to performance. `sapply()` is much slower than data table's native operations.
-Given that not many people are familiar with data table's usage, I'm going to convert it back to data frame for the remaining operations in this notebook.
+Once again I'm using data tables due to performance.

 Let's do some sanity check: